satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 on the article.
 This system can be used in both a traditional review-and-revise model as well as a collaborative Wikipedia-style revision model that allows collaborative revision of the article.
-Since metrics keep track of contributions (discussed later), such an approach encourages revisions to an article that improve its scientific validity instead of a new article.
-A mock-up of such a system is shown in Figure 2.
+Since metrics keep track of both quality and qunatity of contributions (discussed later), such an approach encourages revisions to an article that improve its scientific validity instead of a new article.
+A mock-up of such a review system is shown in Figure 2.

 2. Provide reviewers materials and methods to perform comprehensive evaluation.